pixelkaos/Mothership/README.md

 *   **Comprehensive Character Hangar**:
     *   A full-featured character creation and management suite with multiple creation paths:
         *   **Character Wizard**: A step-by-step guide to building a new character from scratch.
-        *   **Random Recruit Generator**: Create a complete, ready-to-play character in one click, including an AI-generated backstory (Ollama) and portrait (Gemini).
+        *   **Random Recruit Generator**: Create a complete, ready-to-play character in one click, including an AI-generated backstory (Ollama) and a portrait (from local picker or optional AI).
+        *   **Portrait Picker**: Choose a portrait from local assets filtered by Class and Pronouns.
+Also supports optional AI Generate fallback.
         *   **Pre-Generated Characters**: Choose from a list of ready-made characters to jump right into the action.
         *   **Load/Save Functionality**: Export your character to a `.json` file and load them back in later.